Lulav Or Shofar On Shabbos

 An Invalid Shehecheyanu?

 What does all this have to do with tithing animals, the topic of our sugya?
 Among the topics at the center of this dispute is the mitzvah of tithing animals.
-This mitzvah is operative nowadays – as a mishnah states at the beginning of the chapter (53a) – but the Sages forbade performing it since, with the Temple destroyed, there is no possibility of sacrificing an animal designated for ma’aser.
-With these designated animals just walking about, some people might accidentally use them for mundane purposes.
+This mitzvah applies in our era (Bechoros 53a), but the Sages forbade doing it since the Temple is destroyed and they were concerned that someone might accidentally use a ma’aser animal that is supposed to be offered as a korban for mundane purposes.